-This twin-centre holiday is a perfect choice for couples, friends or families looking to combine a beach holiday with exciting sightseeing of historic Zadar on the Adriatic coast.
+This Zadar to Murter Island Twin-Centre Holiday holiday is the perfect choice for couples, friends or families looking to combine a beach holiday with exciting sightseeing of historic Zadar on the Adriatic coast.

 This beach has both sandy and rocky parts, with various sporting facilities, restaurants and beach bars.